Omega-Numworks/Omega-Guide/docs/troubleshooting.md

 Make sure you are in the right mode and no other app or tab is using the calculator.

+You can also try using a different USB cable to connect the calculator to your device.

 ### "DFU DOWNLOAD FAILED"

 You may not be using the right WebDFU, make sure you are using [TI-Planet's WebDFU](https://ti-planet.github.io/webdfu_numworks/n0110/).